 This morning, I received the following email message as a United Mileage Plus member.
 What do you think about this change in attitude?

-Tags: CEO, character, corporate culture, culture, respect, values
+Tags: CEO, character, corporate culture, corporate social responsibility, culture, respect, values

 Dear Mr Rakowich,

 Each flight you take with us represents an important promise we make to you, our customer.
 It’s not simply that we make sure you reach your destination safely and on time, but also that you will be treated with the highest level of service and the deepest sense of dignity and respect.

 Earlier this month, we broke that trust when a passenger was forcibly removed from one of our planes.
 We can never say we are sorry enough for what occurred, but we also know meaningful actions will speak louder than words.

 For the past several weeks, we have been urgently working to answer two questions: How did this happen, and how can we do our best to ensure this never happens again?